Here’s a conversation I’m sure you’ve experienced if you’ve ever been to a hackathon’s demo day:

 I think it’d be great to see hackathons use this strategy of offering trophies/medals/certificates to honor hackers’ efforts instead of cash or new laptops for prizes.

 I love hackathons, and I’ve participated in several (11 at time of writing).
 I hate to think that the fun and spirit of community of hackathons could be overshadowed by cheating, but I think it’s good to start a discussion and think about incorporating some preventative measures.

 Have you experienced cheating at a hackathon?
 Do you have ideas for preventing cheating?
 Join the discussion at Hacker News.

-Thanks to Dalton Banks, Daniel Conley, Alexey Komissarouk, Trisha Kothari, Varun Sampath, and Teddy Zhang for their feedback for this post.
+Thanks to Dalton Banks, Daniel Conley, Alexey Komissarouk, Trisha Kothari, Varun Sampath, and Teddy Zhang for their feedback on this post.